 override: An option that allows you to replace images or text content for an individual Symbol instance.

-Page: A feature in Sketch which will create a new Canvas to be used in the document.
+Page: A feature in the Mac app which will create a new Canvas to be used in the document.

 paragraph spacing: An option that allows you to define the value between the paragraphs of a text layer.